aptos-foundation/AIPs/aips/aip-31.md

 Delegation pools with allowlisting will have to manage their own KYC process.

+The minimum stake requirement for active and pending-inactive stake per delegator is 10 APT.
+A delegator owning exactly 10 APT active stake might not be able to unlock or be evicted by the pool owner: 10 APT could be worth 9,99..9 APT when unlocked due to rounding errors caused by the "active to pending-inactive" conversion and the unlock would revert.\
+As rewards are added on this delegator's active stake, the active balance becomes > 10 APT which unblocks them.
+However, in case the validator is inactive and the delegator is not allowlisted, they don't produce rewards and also cannot add stake to get unblocked.

 ## Future Potential

 This feature may be a requirement for any exchanges, financial institutions, or other entities that want to run a validator using a permissioned delegation pool.